 Draft your Action Plan

 After determining your goals, start writing an action plan for your career, including the companies you’ve shortlisted and the necessary documents you need to apply for positions within them.
 Even if businesses require employees to complete short-term internships or training certificates, consider them.
 These will introduce you to the actual job and what it will entail.

 After following the above steps, here are some ways to prepare for what’s next:

-Send out resumes
+Send out resumes and admission letters

 Work on your portfolio